edterbak/NodeRed_Heishamon_control/README.md

 - [Fix] Some variables, when undeclared, threw errors preventing correct functionality. (will check further)

 [2023-02-14] v22.06 beta 1 (experimental).
 Changes:
-[Fix] F_RTC memoryOnly <> file storage location error caused incorrect results in GUI and 2 result of 2 functions.
+- [Fix] F_RTC memoryOnly <> file storage location error caused incorrect results in GUI and 2 result of 2 functions.

+[2023-02-19] v22.07 beta 1 (experimental).
+Changes:
+- [Fix] Softstart function now on a different level.
+Added more advanced settings. (be carefull).
+The softstart function seems a lot more effective now.
+- [Enhancement]	#89 setpoint arrows on the dashboard to shift when in compensation curve mode.
+In case of compensation curve mode, the functions RTC, SoftStart and Night reduction should now work. (requires testing !)
+- [Fix] #81. setting the upper/lower limits for heat should now be set correctly.

 ********